cisagov/trustymail/README.md

 * `DMARC Policy` - An adjudication, based on any policies found in `DMARC Results` and `DMARC Results on Base Domain`, of the relevant DMARC policy that applies.
+* `DMARC Policy Percentage` - The percentage of mail that should be subjected to the `DMARC Policy` according to the `DMARC Results`.
+* `DMARC Has Aggregate Report URI` - A boolean value that indicates if `DMARC Results` included `rua` URIs that tell recipients where to send DMARC aggregate reports
+* `DMARC Has Forensic Report URI` - A boolean value that indicates if `DMARC Results` included `ruf` URIs that tell recipients where to send DMARC forensic reports

 #### Etc.